-(noun) When real estate agents guide home buyers away or towards certain neighborhoods on the basis of race and ethnicity.
+(noun) When real estate agents guide home buyers away from or towards certain neighborhoods on the basis of race and ethnicity.

 (noun) A sample that ensures that every member of a population has an equal chance of inclusion.